iterate-ch/docs/Protocols/S3/index.md

 - {download}`Download<https://github.com/iterate-ch/cyberduck/raw/master/profiles/AWS%20PrivateLink%20for%20Amazon%20S3%20(VPC%20endpoint).cyberduckprofile>` the *AWS PrivateLink for Amazon S3 (VPC endpoint) profile*.

-## Access Third-Party Buckets
+## Access single bucket

-Connecting to a bucket you are not the owner of (and therefore not included when logging in as above and listing all your owned buckets) is possible.
-You can access buckets owned by someone else if the ACL allows you to access it by either:
+Connecting to a bucket owned by you or even a third party is possible without requiring permission to list all buckets.
+You can access buckets owned by someone else if the ACL allows you to access it by *either*:

-1. Specify the bucket you want to access in the hostname to connect to like `<bucketname>.s3.amazonaws.com`.
-Your own buckets will not be displayed but only the third-party bucket.
+- Specify the bucket you want to access in the hostname to connect to like `<bucketname>.s3.amazonaws.com`.
+Your own buckets will not be displayed but only this bucket contents
-2. Set the *Default Path* in the bookmark to the bucket name.
+- Set the *Default Path* in the bookmark to the bucket name.
+If you have permission you can still navigate one level up to display all buckets if the ACL allows.
-3. Choose *Go → Go to Folder…* when already connected.

 ## Connecting with Temporary Access Credentials (Token) from EC2